cozy24/SA2R/README.md

 # AND-ONE

-AND-ONE is a self-supervised framework that jointly exploits structural, attribute, and perturbation signals for multi-relational graph anomaly detection.
+AND-ONE is a self-supervised framework that jointly exploits structural, attribute, and perturbation signals for label-free graph anomaly detection.

 ---